F. David Mathews

-Forrest David Mathews (born December 6, 1935) is an American politician who served as the 11th United States Secretary of Health, Education, and Welfare during the administration of President Gerald Ford from 1975 to 1977.
+Forrest David Mathews (born December 6, 1935) served as the 11th United States Secretary of Health, Education, and Welfare during the administration of President Gerald Ford from 1975 to 1977.
 He also served two nonconsecutive terms as the president of the University of Alabama.
+In 1983, Mathews was elected as a fellow of the National Academy of Public Administration.
 He served as president and chief executive officer of the Kettering Foundation from 1981 to 2022.
+He is President and CEO of The Center for Citizenship Community and Democracy (CCCD).
 He is the author of several books on democratic practice and education.

 Early life and education

 Mathews was born and grew up in Grove Hill, Alabama.
 He attended the University of Alabama (AB in history and classical Greek, 1958) and Columbia University (PhD in history, 1965).
 Mathews was president of the University of Alabama from 1969 to 1975 and again from 1977 to 1980, an era of significant change and innovation.
 At age 33, Mathews was the university's youngest president.
 He presided over the integration of the university's football program under Hall of Fame coach Bear Bryant in 1971.